-For TRSs and PRSs, which will be treated in the next section, in general properties are preserved under signature extensions, i.e. are modular when one of the rewrite systems has no rules at all.
+For PRSs, in general, properties are preserved under signature extensions, i.e. are modular when one of the rewrite systems has no rules at all.
 The basic idea is to replace each fresh function symbol (from the other signature) by a variable of identical type: If a property does not hold with fresh function symbols, it does not hold with all fresh function symbols replaced by fresh variables, a contradiction.
 Obviously, this idea fails when the replacement of function symbols by variables is, for some reason, impossible.
 In particular, for functional CRSs the replacement is impossible in the absence of meta-variables in terms.
-More precisely, the rewrite relation of a functional CRS was defined in [11] as a relation on terms without meta-variables.
+More precisely, the rewrite relation of a functional CRS was defined in [10] as a relation on terms without meta-variables.
 As we show in this section, this causes that most properties are not even preserved under signature extensions.

 Remark 3.1.
 The restriction of the rewrite relation to terms without meta-variables is analogous to the restriction of the rewrite relation of first-order TRSs to ground terms.
-From that perspective, the failure of modularity in case of signature extensions is unsurprising (e.g., normalization) is not modular w.r.t. the ground rewrite relation of TRSs; to wit $\{f(a) \rightarrow a, f(x) \rightarrow f(x)\}$ is ground normalizing but not so when the signature is extended with a constant b).
-We view our results below in a positive way, as suggesting to change the definition of the rewrite relation of a CRS to include meta-terms, having meta-variables, cf. [11, 5].
+From that perspective, the failure of modularity in case of signature extensions is unsurprising (e.g., normalization is not modular w.r.t. the ground rewrite relation of TRSs; to wit $\{f(a) \rightarrow a, f(x) \rightarrow f(x)\}$ is ground normalizing but not so when the signature is extended with a constant b).
+We view our results below in a positive way, as suggesting to change the definition of the rewrite relation of a CRS to include meta-terms, having meta-variables.